13 Abandoned Amusement Parks That Will Give You the Creeps

 Pripyat Amusement Park, Ukraine

 The tragic story of this Ukraine amusement park centers on the nuclear disaster at Chernobyl, a couple of miles away from Pripyat, one of 14 historic places that are now abandoned.
 Many of the power plant’s workers and their families lived in the town, where the park was set to open for the May Day celebration on May 1, 1986.
 But the explosion at the plant occurred just a few days prior on April 26, so it never happened—although according to some reports, officials opened the park early to keep residents busy before evacuation orders were given.
 Once the announcement was made to leave, everyone fled almost immediately, leaving the park (and everything else) to the elements.
 Since then, the abandoned Ferris wheel has become a symbol of the ill-fated town.
 Today, you can take a tour of the grim place.
+Want to be creeped out all through the night?
+These are the spookiest places you can stay.

 Where else can you see ruins of a sugar mill, a botanical garden—and a dinosaur theme park?
 Built on the grounds of a pre–Civil War mill, Bongoland opened in the late 1940s and featured concrete dinosaurs, animals including the park’s namesake monkey Bongo, a replica of a Native American village, and a kiddie train.
 After this Port Orange attraction closed in 1952, it was abandoned for decades; today, gardens surround the old prehistoric creatures, which remain as spooky relics of the park’s past.
 But beware of falling dinos: This summer, the crumbling T. rex toppled after heavy rain.
 For an amusement park with working attractions and rides, Orlando is just an hour away.
 But before you go, make sure to check out these insider secrets from a Disney World superfan.